 Traders looking for a new broker will enjoy Robinhood for their low-cost trades, hassle free trades.

 Robinhood Overview and Summary

 Robinhood is defined by several key points, which we’ve rounded up to the top five:

-- Robinhood launched in 2013 and are already influencing huge changes in the industry.
+- Robinhood launched in 2013 and has already influencing huge changes in the industry.